kaka2634/Design-Pattern/README.md

 The Decorator Pattern attaches additional responsibilities to an object dynamically.
-Decorators provide a fl exible alternative to subclassing for extending functionality
+Decorators provide a flexible alternative to subclassing for extending functionality

+## Factory Metho Pattern
+The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses